-How to force Netflix to stream in 4K on your computer
+How to force Netflix 4K streams on PC or Mac

 Want to binge watch a show in 4K?
 You have options.

 If you’ve ever streamed something on Netflix and thought the resolution seemed a little low, you may have been correct.
-You do have options to force Netflix to stream in 4K, however.
+However, you have options to force Netflix 4K streams on PC.

 Let’s discuss how you can ensure that Netflix always streams in 4K on your Mac or Windows PC.